Saitama International Bonsai Academy

 Profile:

-It grows over 300 types of bonsai and features bonsai which reflects nature as it is.
+It cultivates over 300 different types of bonsai and features bonsai which create a natural feel.

-The first generation owner of the garden, Kyuzo Murata, was known for developing bonsai tools, and Yukio, the 3rd generation owner, conducts research into bonsai tools on an ongoing basis.
+The first generation owner of the garden, Kyuzo Murata, was known for developing bonsai tools, and Yukio, the 3rd generation owner, continues this legacy and conducts research further develop bonsai tools.

 Shosetsu-en